-To get through our winters, you'll need very warm winter boots with non-slip soles, a light waterproof puffer jacket for mild days, and a waterproof heavy parka or puffer for those super cold days...brrr.
-Here's an update on where in Toronto you can find some nice coats and parkas in 2017.
+To get through Toronto winters, you'll need warm winter boots with non-slip soles, a light waterproof puffer jacket for mild days, and a waterproof heavy parka or puffer for those super cold days.

 When I was pregnant my daughter, I had a Canada Goose bomber and let me tell you, it kept me and the baby warm.
 I was so sad when I realized that it was just way too big without the baby in my belly.
 Had to give it away.

 Canada Goose jackets are pretty pricey, starting from about $600 but I'm sure they are one of the best in the world.
 For example, the one in the pic above is one of the warmest Canada Goose jackets for men and it's called the Langford Parka.
 It comes in eight different colors and sells for $925 online.

 BIG TIP: If you're buying your Canada Goose item online be very careful, there's a ton of scammers out there.
 To protect you, the company has it's own Counterfeit page with a tool you can use to "Verify the Retailer" before you make a purchase.

 I love Canada Goose!
 It's Canadian and they've delivered on style, warmth, and comfort, and that's not a combination that's easy to find.
 The only problem I have is that they are so popular that almost everyone in Toronto has one now.